-TLDR: For us to make a wine kit for you, add $62 to the price of a kit.
-If you need bottles, add an additional $43 for 30 750mL glass bottles.
-All prices mentioned include taxes.
+TLDR: For us to make a wine kit for you, and you have your own bottles, add $62 to the price of a kit.
+If you need bottles, add an additional $52.

 It really can't be any easier to have us make your wine kit for you.
 All you have to do is drop by the store and pick out a kit.
 We'll mix it up for you so you can add the yeast.
 No appointment necessary.

 Recommended times until the wine is at it's best to drink range from 3 weeks to 14 months from when the kit is started.
 Our best selling kits recommend 4 months for a white and 6 months for a red wine.
 More info here.

-A set of 30 wine bottles would cost $43, labels start at $5.74 ($10.34 for custom printed) and tops are $3.44.
-You may bring your own bottles, cork-top or screw/cap-top, and if you need to buy any they are $1.44 each.
+A set of 30 wine bottles would cost $51.75, labels start at $5.74 ($10.34 for custom printed) and tops are $3.44.
+You may bring your own bottles, cork-top or screw/cap-top, and if you need to buy any they are $1.73 each.
 Just remember that if you do bring your own bottles, they must look clean and cannot have any commercial winery labels on them.

 We don’t offer discounts for multiple batches, but we do have sales on a regular basis.
 We post these here on our website.

-All prices above include tax as of July 2021 and are subject to change.
+All prices above include tax as of January 2023 and are subject to change.

-* One more thing to note is if you are hosting your party at a venue that requires a liquor license, make sure they will allow homebrew wine.
+* One more thing to note is if you are hosting a party at a venue that requires a liquor license, make sure they will allow homebrew wine.
 And if they do, check to see if they charge a corkage fee.